Updated June 17, 2022

 Bargain Bikes Don’t Win Beauty Contests

-When you shop cheap, what you’re really wanting to find is the “unicorn”: that rare bike that is cosmetically and mechanically excellent.
-But, just like unicorns aren’t really real, it’s far more likely that you’ll find a lot of bikes with well-maintained brakes, suspension, and engines, but with cosmetic blemishes and a black eye or two.
+When you shop cheap, what you’re really wanting to find is the “unicorn”—that rare bike that is cosmetically and mechanically excellent.
+I got extremely luck with my bike, which I’d say qualifies.
+But remember: unicorns are creatures of myth and legend, so you shouldn’t expect to stumble across one.
+It’s far more likely that you’ll find a lot of bikes with well-maintained brakes, suspension, and engines, but also with cosmetic blemishes and a black eye or two.

 5 Tips for Getting a Great Deal on a Motorcycle

 These are the rules that I live by when I’m window-shopping used motorcycles.
 While I don’t want to break the bank, I still want to get the most value possible—but there are certain places I won’t compromise, like safety and mechanical stability.

 To narrow down my options and hone in on the right bike, I always abide by these five rules:

 #1: Don’t Buy a Motorcycle More Than 10 years old